 Frequently Asked Questions

-VNSNY CHOICE Total (HMO D-SNP) members often ask these questions about benefits and services.
-If you don’t see an answer to a question you have here, please call us at 1-866-783-1444 (TTY: 711), 7 days a week, 8 am – 8 pm.
+VNS Health Total (HMO D-SNP) members often ask these questions about benefits and services.
+If you don’t see an answer to your question here, please call us at 1-866-783-1444 (TTY: 711), weekdays, 8 am–8 pm.
 We’re here to help!

 To protect your privacy, we will always ask you to provide three pieces of information to identify yourself.
 You can use any three of the following:

 You may appoint a relative, friend, attorney, or anyone else whom you trust to act on your behalf.
-A representative who is appointed by the court or who is active in accordance with State law may also file an appeal or grievance for you.
-To appoint a representative you must complete an Appointment of Representative Form.
+A representative who is appointed by the court or who is active in accordance with state law may also file an appeal or a grievance for you.
+To appoint a representative, you must complete an Appointment of Representative form.

-- Call us at 1-866-783-1444 (TTY for the hearing impaired: 711) with your authorized representative and give verbal authorization.
+- Call us at 1-866-783-1444 (TTY: 711) with your authorized representative, and give verbal authorization.
 Your authorization will be valid for 14 days from the date of the call.

-- If you want someone to see all your information, you can download this Authorization for Release of Health Information Pursuant to HIPAA (English, Spanish, Chinese).
-Then, fill out the form and send it back to us for processing.
-Or call us and we will mail you a form to fill out and return.
+- If you want someone to see all your information, you can download this Authorization for Release of Health Information Pursuant to HIPAA form (English, Spanish, Chinese).
+Fill out the form, and send it back to us for processing.
+Or call us, and we will mail you a form to fill out and return.

 New York, NY 10017

 If your home address or other contact information changes, please call us.
 You will also need to notify your local department of social services of your new contact information.
-To find the number for your local office, go to this webpage: health.ny.gov/health_care/medicaid/ldss.htm.
+To find the number for your local office, visit the New York State Department of Social Services website.

 If your new address is within our service area, your coverage will not be affected.